GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 ## Overview

-This tutorial shows you how to run a managed Cloud Run application with a Google service account using conditional IAM roles using a Cloud Storage bucket.
-This tutorial shows that creating a Cloud Run application and specifying a Google service account to control access to resources using conditional IAM roles can be part of a comprehensive security layer.
+This tutorial shows you how to control access to resources for a Cloud Run application using a Google service account and conditional IAM roles.

 Applications that use Google Cloud services such as Pub/Sub, Cloud Storage, and Cloud SQL require authentication.
 Authentication and authorization are provided using Cloud Identity and Access Management (IAM) through a combination of roles and accounts.
 Google service accounts are often used to provide an authentication and authorization mechanism for Google Cloud resources.
 For more information, see the [official documentation](https://cloud.google.com/docs/authentication).

-Authentication is often tied to a series of conditional parameters such as the time of day or day of the week to enhance security measures preventing applications from accessing resources outside of compliance or governance rules.
+Authentication is often tied to a series of conditional parameters such as time of day or day of the week to enhance security measures, preventing applications from accessing resources outside of compliance or governance rules.
 Within Google Cloud, this concept is implemented as
 IAM [conditional role bindings](https://cloud.google.com/iam/docs/managing-conditional-role-bindings).
 Managed Cloud Run has an advanced option allowing a Google service account to act as the user authenticating with other Google Cloud resources such as Cloud Storage.